 So the project was really created by three people including myself, you’ll see we are the three executive producers of the show, there’s Chris Connell, a guy called Anwar Nuseibeh, we have been trying to set projects up for almost three years, we wanted to do a contemporary behind the scenes show in Formula 1.
 We had actually approached a completely different team, for the sake of good politics I probably shouldn’t mention who they were, but at the last moment really it wasn’t going to work for them.
 Whereas the new management at McLaren had an approach that was much more open.

-As an organisation, the sport is just extraordinary and I think that is what people really don’t understand about Formula 1, it’s the level of talent but on top of that commitment that people have in what they do, you know.
-If someone’s going to make you a cup of tea it will be the best cup of tea you’ve ever drank.
+As an organisation, the sport is just extraordinary and I think that is what people really don’t understand about Formula 1, it’s the level of talent, but on top of that commitment that people have in what they do, you know.
+If someone’s going to make you a cup of tea it will be the best cup of tea you’ve ever drunk.

 We win together, and we lose together.